hankertrix/augment-command.yazi/README.md

    desc = "Open a shell and say hello inside the opened shell"
    ```

-3. If the shell arguments itself contain special shell variables on Linux and
+3. If the arguments passed to the `shell` command themselves contain arguments
+   that have special shell variables on Linux and macOS, like `$SHELL`,
-   macOS, like `$SHELL`, or special shell characters like `>`, `|`, or spaces,
+   or special shell characters like `>`, `|`, or spaces,
    use the triple single quote `'''` delimiter for the `run` string.

    ```toml